sherwin-ad/my_tutorials/alibaba/Alibaba Cloud Associate (ACA).md

 The next four points are important to know before taking the exam.

-- Routing forwarding rules are defined on liisteners
+- Routing forwarding rules are defined on listeners
 - Session stickiness (session persistence) is set at the listener level.

 - Health check configurations are done at listener level.